guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 ## List of mods

-### Adjust Tool Stamina
-Makes every tool that consumes stamina always use 1, whatever the charge level is.

-This aims at providing a better progression around tools, as you usually get better tools but still consumes the same amount of stamina as if you were using level 1.

 ### Alternative Furniture Rotation
 Changes how furniture placement works to provide a different rotation system.
 1. It doesn't force the rotation to the character direction;